 3. Purge your Browsing History or Data

-IT is also possible that the err_cache_miss can be occurred due to corrupt files that have been stored by your Chrome Browser in Cache memory.
-And this can be easily resolved by simply clearing or purging out your Browsing History or Data completely.
+It is also possible that the err_cache_miss can occur due to corrupt files that have been stored by your Chrome Browser in Cache memory.
+This can be easily resolved by simply clearing or purging out your Browsing History or Data completely.

 And follow this, Customize and Control Google Chrome > History> Clear Browsing Data.

-Select Time range as All time and tick mark the related field as shown in the picture below Finally click on the Clear data button to complete the process.
+Select the Time range as All time and tick mark the related field as shown in the picture below Finally, click on the Clear data button to complete the process.

 Now check if this method can fix the error, if yes that means the corrupt cache files were the main culprit for triggering the err_cache_miss error.
 If not, then you must continue with the next method mentioned below:

 There is also the possibility that a corrupted or infected extension that you have installed on your Chrome browser is triggering this cache error.
 So, the best solution for this type of issue can be better resolved by simply disabling all the installed extensions and seeing if the issue is still there or not.